ZuraArabidze/DesignPatterns/README.md

 - You have a complex system with many subsystems and want to provide a simple entry point.
 - You want to decouple clients from the internal complexity of a library or framework.
 - You want to layer your subsystems and reduce coupling between layers.

+## Proxy Pattern

+**Intent**:
+Provide a surrogate or placeholder for another object to control access to it.

+**Real-world analogy**:
+Think of a credit card as a proxy for a bank account.
+When you use your card, it doesn’t directly access your money.
+Instead, it acts as a middleman, checking permissions and then performing the transaction on your behalf.

+**When to use it**:
+- You want to add a layer of control over access to an object (e.g. lazy loading, access control, logging, etc.).
+- You need to defer the creation and initialization of an expensive object until it's actually needed.
+- You want to add functionality to existing classes without modifying their code (e.g. caching, logging).